Monthly Archives: October 2009

 Nate’s Grade: C+

 My eyes are bleary.
 I feel like a walking ghost.
 My body aches just a tad.
 I’m over responsive to sudden movement.
 Not only have I just seen Paranormal Activity, the small indie horror film that has been sweeping the nation, but also I’ve just endured my first post-Paranormal night of sleep.
 To say it was refreshing would be an outright lie.
-My wife was tossing and turning, routinely grabbing my arm to hold her, also sitting straight up to peer through the darkness of our bedroom, and occasionally she would request that our dog jump on the bed to sit with us for extra support.
-My wife and I have seen scary movies before but none have interrupted my sleep patterns like this low-budget sensation.
+My then-partner was tossing and turning, routinely grabbing my arm to hold her, also sitting straight up to peer through the darkness of our bedroom, and occasionally she would request that our dog jump on the bed to sit with us for extra support.
+She and I have seen scary movies before but none have interrupted my sleep patterns like this low-budget sensation.
 That alone is the best blurb that I could possibly offer to the Paranormal Activity marketing gurus: this movie will make it difficult for you to sleep in your home.

 The back-story to this Cinderella tale is that writer/director Oren Peli was hearing unexplained strange noises in his San Diego home.
 After some research he said, “Why don’t I set up a camera and make a movie about this?”
 He then hatched a plot involving a young couple, Katie (Katie Featherston) and Micah (Micah Sloat), who hear some bumps in he night while they sleep.
 Micah sets up a stationary video camera to record the strange happenings as a cool project.
 It begins with small, subtle noises, then the presence of something unwelcome becomes much more pronounced.
 Micah taunts the antagonistic spirit, coaxing some kind of response.
 Katie is terrified because, as they learn from a psychic, this is the same entity that has been following and haunting Katie her whole life; her family home burned down unexplainably when she was a child.
 It wants Katie.
 That was the story, though Peli says most of the dialogue was improvised (it shows).
 The actors doubled as camera operators, the movie was shot over seven days in Peli’s own San Diego home, and the total cost was $11,558, a pittance for a Hollywood movie.
 So how did this cheap home video haunting take the nation by storm, becoming the indie phenomenon of 2009 and one of the most profitable films in modern history?